Thayer Learning Center: Controversy

 On November 3, 2004, an event took place which has sparked investigations and allegations of abuse concerning TLC's treatment of cadets.
 Roberto Reyes, of Santa Rosa, California, had been at Thayer Learning Center for less than a week when he died after being bitten by a spider, according to his autopsy.
 The Caldwell County, Missouri coroner said at the time that the autopsy concluded that the death was an accident and said Reyes could have been bitten before he arrived at the camp.

 The Government Accountability Office (GAO), the investigative arm of Congress, studied the Reyes death, in late 2007, for a report released to the House of Representatives.
 The GAO report said Reyes had more than 30 cuts and bruises on his body when he died.
 The staff had interpreted Reyes’ symptoms – including falling down frequently, complaining of muscle soreness, vomiting and involuntarily urinating and defecating on himself – as rebellion.

 After complaining of illness, Reyes was forced to the ground and held there on several occasions, according to the report.
 On one occasion, he had a 20-pound sandbag tied around his neck when he was too sick to exercise.

 Reyes was placed in the “sick bay” the morning of the day he died, where a staff member checked on him mid-afternoon and found he had no pulse.
 The staff then called 911 and Reyes was taken to the hospital, where he was pronounced dead.

 A state investigation found that Reyes might have survived if he had earlier medical attention, and that records at the camp may have been falsified.
-No criminal charges were ever filed, though Reyes’ parents filed a wrongful death suit that was settled out of court for about US$1 million dollars, according to the GAO.
+No criminal charges were ever filed, though Reyes’ parents filed a wrongful death suit that was settled out of court for about US$1 million, according to the GAO.

 In late October 2007, Representative George Miller, D-Calif., announced the GAO had referred the case to the Federal Bureau of Investigation, stating, "In light of the seriousness of this case, in which neglect, if not outright abuse, likely contributed to the death of a child, I urge the Federal Bureau of Investigation to treat this referral with urgency."

 Despite the allegations, as of 2009, the Thayer Learning Center had never been charged nor found to have committed any wrongdoing.